North Sydney Technical High School: School site

 The school was originally St Peters Presbyterian School, located on Blues Point Road and part of the Presbyterian Church.
 But, after talks in May 1874, ownership was transferred to the Council of Education as a state school.
 St Leonards' population was rapidly increasing at this time and the Council of Education recognised the need to establish a new school.
-So, in November 1875, the council purchased 1-1/4 acres of land from Mrs. Isabella Atcheson for A£1,800.
+So, in November 1875, the council purchased 1 to 1/4 acres of land from Mrs. Isabella Atcheson for A£1,800.
 The land was seen as very desirable due to its central location, sufficient space for playgrounds, and its "fine views of the harbour".

 After a year of discussion, plans for the new school were drawn by George Allan Mansfield, a leading architect at the time, who had built many school buildings throughout Sydney in the 1870s and early 1880s.
 The plans included construction of a new Gothic Revival stone building to accommodate at least 100 children, an adjoining small religious room, and the erection of a new teachers' residence with detached kitchen.
 The building was contracted to W. Jago for a period of ten months and was accepted by council in February 1876.
 The school building was built of locally quarried Hawkesbury sandstone with dressed ashlar surround to all openings.
 The gabled roof featured ornamental bands of hexagonal shaped slates, carved finials, and detailed barge boards.
 The final cost of the school was £4,700, reflecting the building's elaborate stone detailing and its importance to the community.
 In March 1877, St Leonard's Public School opened with 320 boys, girls and infants.
 The building boasted a finely detailed bell tower, which was one of the earliest and most prominent landmarks of the lower North Shore visible from the city.